openshift-integration/camel-k-example-event-streaming/readme.md

 You need to create the `event-streaming-messaging-broker` project from the OpenShift web console or by executing the command `oc new-project event-streaming-messaging-broker` on a terminal window.

 Now, we can go to the OpenShift 4.x WebConsole page, use the OperatorHub menu item on the left hand side menu and use it to find and install **"Red Hat Integration - AMQ Broker"**.
-This will install the operator and may take a couple minutes to install.
+This will install the operator and may take a couple of minutes to install.

 ### Installing OpenShift Serverless